 Every metric is different and has different value.
 We have split different eCommerce metrics based on buyer journey and explained each in simple terms.
 You will also find out how to improve each of them.

-Metrics to measure how many people know about your product/store
+Analytics to measure how many people know about your product/store

 Product discovery is the first stage of the buyer journey.
 Your target audience needs to get familiar with your brand to buy from you in the future.
 These metrics help you track how many people are aware of your online business.